poelzi/ulatencyd/Writing-Rules.md

       postcheck = function(self)
                 -- run after all processes are processed.
 You can make final manipulations to processes here. end
+      exit = function(self, proc)
+                -- only called when the process is removed from the process list. most functions calls on the -- process will fail.
+Useful for cleanup data in filters end
     }
 `